 Program overview

-The Bachelor of Applied Science in Mining Engineering at Queen's University is designed to prepare students for a dynamic career in the global mining industry.
+The Bachelor of Applied Science in Mining Engineering at Queen’s University is designed to prepare students for leadership roles in the global mining industry.
 With over 125 years of experience, the Robert M. Buchan Department of Mining is the largest mining department in Canada and one of the largest worldwide.
-This program focuses on equipping students with the necessary skills to improve the safety, efficiency, and sustainability of mining operations.
-Students will gain a comprehensive understanding of the mining process, from discovery to marketing, while also addressing significant social and environmental responsibilities.
+This program focuses on improving the safety, efficiency, and sustainability of mining processes, equipping students with a comprehensive understanding of the various disciplines involved in mining, from discovery to marketing.
+Students will also explore the significant social and environmental responsibilities associated with mining, ensuring they are well-prepared for the challenges of the industry.

 The Bachelor of Applied Science in Mining Engineering is structured to provide a robust educational foundation over a four-year period.
 The program includes:

-• Field trips to international mines, enhancing practical knowledge and exposure to real-world mining operations.
+- Field trips to international mines, enhancing practical understanding and exposure to real-world mining operations.

 Featured Experiences

-• Paid internships through the Queen’s Undergraduate Internship Program (QUIP), offering practical work experience with industry partners.
+- Paid internships through the Queen’s Undergraduate Internship Program (QUIP), offering real-world experience in the mining industry.

 Career Options